 This deck easily counters DARK Machine decks that utilize Desperado Barrel Dragon, given that Subterrors focus on controlling the board while being able to flip your own monsters face-down, but Desperado loves to destroy face-up monsters.
 The omnipresent BM-4 Blast Spider also requires a face-up target to destroy so it can turbo out Desperado, so that's another way to just end their turn.
 Yet another benefit for Subterrors is that Subterror Behemoth Stygokraken can pop monsters that you've flipped face-down using Paleozoic Canadia or Floodgate Trap Hole, which does NOT allow Desperado to even come out.

 Despite all that, just watch out for Desperado anyway, because some variants of the deck have absurd draw power from the two (potentially-guaranteed) Cup of Ace, and all variants have full access to semi-limited cards, Cosmic Cyclone, and sometimes the Cyberdark Edge/Cannon engine.
 (Because Cyberdarks often use Desperado nowadays anyway, this matchup also pertains to Cyberdarks.)
+Yes, even though Master of Destiny is nearly unusable right now with the recent October 2019 skill nerf, some people ARE still using this deck.

 This matchup can be difficult, especially if you are going second (but I suppose it's like that no matter what deck you are playing against them).
 Their Spellbook of Fate banishes anything without targeting, which is instantly oppressive.
 However, the numerous hits on the Forbidden/Limited List makes the deck run low on resources fairly quickly in comparison to their full-power days.